-Customers with an active subscription have the option to upload files for their support tickets.
+Customers with an active subscription have the option to upload files to their support tickets.

-Files uploaded for a ticket will be writable by all subscription admins and readable by all subscription members.
+Files uploaded to a ticket will be writable by all subscription admins and readable by all subscription members.

 File metadata (description, tags, permissions) can be edited after a file has been uploaded by any user with write permissions to the file.
 The file's content can be updated, that is, a new file can be uploaded in its place, and it can also be deleted.